timothystotts/fpga-iic-hygro-tester-3/README.md

 "SDO" is dependent on whether the Controller or the Peripheral is the chip being discussed;
 whereas COPI gives the exact direction regardless of which chip is being discussed.
 The author of this website agrees with the open source community that the removal of offensive language from standard terminology in engineering is a priority.
-(Traditional engineernig wording is still used in design components and sources where the IP vendor chose the name.)
+(Traditional engineering wording is still used in design components and sources where the IP vendor chose the name.)

 ### Project information document: